NaokiKojimaJapan/share-cycle_usage_analysis/README.md

 - Usage pattern in seven different weather conditions.
 - Dock stations of which is lack of both available bike hirings and available parking docks.

+Using large volumn datasets with total column of 83M, most of data expolring, cleaning, preparation and analysis were done in BigQuery environment using SQL query.
+Only selected data and tables were imported in Tableau for visualization.

 An interactive Tableau dashboard can be downloaded [here](https://public.tableau.com/app/profile/naoki.kojima/viz/london_cycle/Dashboard1?publish=yes).

 # North Star Metrics and Dimensions